Blog

 • SOC 2 Type 2 attestations

 SOC 2 Type 1 attestation is the simpler one and costs relatively less.
 That’s because it is a snapshot of how well your organization has implemented its internal controls and policies at a point in time.
-A typical SOC 2 Type 1 process takes between 1 to 3 months.
-SOC 2 Type 1 evaluates how well the implemented controls and policies are designed and mapped against the requirements listed for the TSCs you’ve chosen over a period of time.
+A typical SOC 2 Type 1 process takes roughly 1 to 3 months.
+SOC 2 Type 1 evaluates how well the implemented controls and policies are designed and mapped against the requirements listed for the TSCs you’ve chosen, at a single point in time.

 Sprinto seamlessly integrates with your cloud system to continuously map entities that impact data security directly or indirectly.
 Using an integrated risk assessment system, it verifies and automatically records your risk status in detail.